edamla/mediterraneanagency/_books/2021-09-01-kontrpiye.md

 The story of Giray and Sara is a love story that will outshine Kerem and Aslı, Leyla and Mecnun, and Ciguli and Binnaz.
-Alongside adventure, love, football, comedy, and many other topics are cov- ered in this book...
+Alongside adventure, love, football, comedy, and many other topics are covered in this book...
 It’s the perfect time to start “Kontrpiye” so you won’t miss out!
 <!--more-->